apache/incubator-heron/website/content/docs/concepts/topologies.md

 INNER JOIN banned_users ON all_users.username NOT IN banned_users.username;
 ```

-Joins in the Heron Streamlet API are quite different from SQL joins in that all Streamlet API joins are:

-* on a key in a [key-value streamlet](#key-value-streamlet) rather than on a row of data
-* over elements accumulated during a specified [time window](#windowing)
-* performed using a join function that specifies how

-> If you'd like to unite two streamlets into one *without* applying a window or a join function, you can use a [union](#union-operations) operation.
+> If you'd like to unite two streamlets into one *without* applying a window or a join function, you can use a [union](#union-operations) operation, which are available for key-value streamlets as well as normal streamlets.

 All join operations are done: